-Supreme Court considers Alabama's bid to allow execution
+US Supreme Court clears way for execution of Alabama inmate

-The state said it was preparing to execute Reeves, 43, by lethal injection at Holman Prison in case the court allowed it to go forward as scheduled at 6 p.m.
-CST.
+A divided court agreed with the state’s bid to let the execution to proceed.
+Justice Amy Coney Barrett said she would deny the state’s request, while Justice Stephen Breyer, who just announced his retirement, and Justice Sonia Sotomayor joined with Justice Elena Kagan in a dissent that said the execution shouldn’t occur.

+Reeves had visits and phone calls with his mother and sister during the day and was moved into a holding cell near the death chamber as he awaited the court decision, said deputy commissioner Jeffery Williams.
+Reeves also spoke with his lawyer by phone and declined a last meal, he said.

-The state previously asked the 11th U.S. Circuit Court of Appeals to lift a lower court injunction and allow the execution, but the panel on Wednesday refused and said a judge didn’t abuse his discretion in ruling that the state couldn’t execute Reeves by any method other than nitrogen hypoxia, which has never been used.
+The state had previously asked the 11th U.S. Circuit Court of Appeals to lift a lower court injunction and allow the execution, but the panel on Wednesday had refused and said a judge didn’t abuse his discretion in ruling that the state couldn’t execute Reeves by any method other than nitrogen hypoxia, which has never been used.
 Alabama appealed that decision, sending the case to the Supreme Court.

 Reeves was sentenced to die for the murder of Willie Johnson, who was killed by a shotgun blast to the neck during a robbery in Selma on Nov.
 27, 1996, after picking up Reeves and others on the side of a rural highway.
-Eighteen at the time, Reeves went to a party and celebrated the killing afterward, evidence showed.

-After the dying man was robbed of $360, Reeves danced and mimicked Johnson’s death convulsions at a party, authorities said.
-A witness said Reeves’ hands were still stained with blood at the celebration, a court ruling said, and he bragged about getting a “teardrop” tattoo to signify that he’d killed someone.
+After the dying man was robbed of $360, Reeves, then 18, went to a party where he danced and mimicked Johnson’s death convulsions, authorities said.
+A witness said Reeves’ hands were still stained with blood at the celebration, a court ruling said.

-Stavros Lambrinidis, the European Union ambassador to the U.S., sent a letter both condemning Johnson’s killing and asking Alabama Gov. Kay Ivey to block the execution because of Reeves’ claims of an intellectual disability.
-Ivey also has received a clemency bid from Reeves’ attorneys and will consider all such requests, an aide said.
+Stavros Lambrinidis, the European Union ambassador to the U.S., had sent a letter both condemning Johnson’s killing and asking Alabama Gov. Kay Ivey to block the execution because of Reeves’ intellectual disability claim.
+Ivey also has received a clemency bid from Reeves’ attorneys but released no decision.

 While courts have upheld Reeves’ conviction, the last-minute fight to stop the execution involved his intellect, his rights under federal disability law and how the state planned to kill him.